Tom Murphy (physicist)

-Tom Murphy is a professor of physics at the University of California, San Diego.
+Tom Murphy (born January 9, 1970) is a professor of physics at the University of California, San Diego.
 He is the project investigator for the Apache Point Observatory Lunar Laser-ranging Operation Project.
 Professor Murphy completed his Ph.D. in astrophysics at the California Institute of Technology after which he completed a postdoc at the University of Washington - Seattle before becoming a professor at the University of California, San Diego.
 In 2010 his group was responsible for locating the former Soviet Union's Lunokhod 1 rover.